 The dough will look ragged, like there isn’t enough buttermilk.
 There is.

-Step 5: Fold and roll the biscuits
+Step 5: Fold and roll

 Turn the biscuit dough out onto a lightly floured surface.
 You can either use your hands or a rolling pin to gently roll the dough out to 3/4 inch, then fold into thirds like a letter.